Teaching Research & Academic Mentoring Scheme

 Mentors and mentees will be matched according to the information provided in the application form.
 The number of mentors taking part will determine the number of matched mentoring pairs the scheme is able to support.
 For further information please read our Teaching, Research & Academic Mentoring Scheme Guidance Notes (PDF, 899 KB)

 Briefing Sessions, Matching and Getting Started

-It is compulsory for new mentees on the scheme to attend a 2-hour Briefing Session at any location.
+It is compulsory for new mentees on the scheme to attend a Briefing Session.